 However, the power of tokens can be applied to represent even real-life assets or digital items from a game.
 While the ownership and the proprieties of the digital assets are stored on a blockchain, the owner can always control his asset just by holding a unique token.

 And because the non-fungible token describes a specific asset, it will be different from any other NFT, even when they serve the same purpose.

 A non-fungible token (NFT) is a cryptocurrency token used to create a unique asset.

 Unique assets can refer to works of art, ownership titles, identification, and of course collectibles.
 With NFTs, all kinds of real-world and digital assets can be registered in a blockchain, so all details about who owns what is safely stored and immutable.

 - They cannot be replicated.

 - They have the same ownership rights and permanence guarantees as Bitcoin.

-Imagine someone’s trying to sell you a limited edition Porsche car.
-With NFT, you can easily check if the car is registered in the limited edition smart contract, and also if the seller is the rightful owner.
-If the car doesn’t correspond to the NFT, you know it’s a fake.
-If the car is legit but the NFT says someone else is the owner, you find out immediately it was stolen and get out of a complicated situation.
+Imagine someone is trying to sell you a limited-edition Porsche car.
+With NFT, you can easily check if the car is registered in the limited edition smart contract and if the seller is the rightful owner.
+If the car does not correspond to the NFT, you know it is a fake.
+If the car is legit, but the NFT says someone else is the owner, you find out immediately it was stolen and get out of a complicated situation.

 And that’s exactly how it works for NFTs such as CryptoPunks.